lihan829/lihan829.github.io/index.md

   <div style="float: left; width: 52%;">
     <p>
-      My research interests are primarily in <b>computational linguistics</b>, with a focus on <b>tone languages</b>.
+      My research interests are primarily in computational linguistics with a focus on tonal phonology.
 Specifically:
     </p>

     <p>
-      • tonal representation and autosegmental theory<br>
+      • tonal phonology and phonetics<br>
-      • interaction between tone and intonation/segments<br>
-      • production and perception of tones<br>
       • computational models of tonotactics and tonal processes
+      • speech production and perception<br>
     </p>
   </div>